idec-teams/2024_Evolution_Suisse/docs/index.md

 We also:

-* We learned the PACE workflow and practiced setting up and running the PACE reactor.
+* Learned the PACE workflow and practiced setting up and running the PACE reactor.

 We are currently still working on: